veggiecar/ClassProject/README.md

 run_analysis.R script.
 The files that will be used are: X_test.txt, Y_test.txt, subject_test.txt, X_train.txt,
 Y_train.txt, subject_train.txt.
 These file must be placed in the working directory.

-The data in the inertial Signal folders will not be used by the run_analysis.R script.
+The data in the Inertial Signal folders will not be used by the run_analysis.R script.

 Additionally included in the previously mentioned zip file will be a README text file, features info text file, features text file and an activity file.
 All of which can provide background information on the information